15 Portion Control Tips From Nutritionists

 Limit mealtime distractions

 Turn off the TV and put your smartphone away while you eat.
-A recent review of studies found that people who watched television during meals tended to consume more than those who ate without any distractions.
+A review of studies found that people who watched television during meals tended to consume more than those who ate without any distractions.
 And for you office dwellers?
-Consider taking your lunch break away from your desk—in an American Journal of Clinical Nutritionstudy, people who played computer solitaire while having lunch felt less full at the end, and went on to eat more food later in the day than those who didn't play the game.
+Consider taking your lunch break away from your desk—in an American Journal of Clinical Nutrition study, people who were more attentive to their food while they ate were more likely to reduce their need to count calories.

 Use smaller serveware and dishes